Equity: Definition, Types, Features, Benefits, How It Works, Importance, and Calculation

 4. Public equity: Shares traded on stock exchanges, allowing investors to buy and sell ownership in publicly listed companies.

-Each type offers unique benefits and risks, catering to diverse investment strategies.
+Each type offers unique benefits and risks, catering to diverse investment strategies and enhancing a company's overall corporation structure.

 Factors affecting market value of equity